Privacy policy

 https://www.facebook.com;

-Privacy statement:
+Privacy Policy:

 https://www.facebook.com/privacy/policy/.

-Data Privacy Framework (DPF), standard contractual clauses (https://www.facebook.com/legal/EU_data_transfer_addendum), Data Privacy Framework (DPF) standard contractual clauses (https://www.facebook.com/legal/EU_data_transfer_addendum).
+Data Privacy Framework (DPF), standard contractual clauses (https://www.facebook.com/legal/EU_data_transfer_addendum), Data Privacy Framework (DPF), standard contractual clauses (https://www.facebook.com/legal/EU_data_transfer_addendum).

 LinkedIn: